rombrom/rombrom.com/src/posts/where-you-can-do-your-best-work.md

 [^wissel]:
     We're a giftcard exchange.
 You can sell or trade in gift cards or buy them with a good discount.
 [Check us out!](https://www.wissel.nl)

+[^ruby]:
+    My first tango with ruby must've been around 2009.
+I was heavy into some web frameworks of the time: CodeIgnighter (which became Laravel), CakePHP, Django, and of course Rails.
+Back then I didn't take enough effort to grok Ruby—I came from PHP.
+Now I find Ruby very fun and elegant (albeit a bit magical at times).